vmarci21/PhotoPopUp/README.md

 # Photo PopUp
-javaScript and CSS Photo responsive image viewer window and gallery.
+javaScript and CSS responsive Photo / image viewer window and gallery.

 ## Using
 1. Load script.js and style.css.